ryanbillingsley/express-ipfilter/README.md

 This will run `eslint`,`babel`, and `mocha` and output coverage data into `coverage`.
 Any pull request you submit needs to be accompanied by a test.

 ## Changelog

+0.3.2
+ * Bump the lodash version due to security concerns
+ * Update lodash usage in `src/ipfulter.js` for tests to pass

 0.3.1
  * Fixes critical bug that allowed access when ips is empty and mode == 'allow'.